The Fuzzy Function Becomes the Neural Binary

 The Neural-Binary Receipt

 If a neural adapter is treated as a program, it needs a software receipt.
-That receipt should name the original specification, pseudo-program, compiler checkpoint, interpreter checkpoint, PEFT type, adapter hash, quantization format, task family, training-data family, benchmark split, expected input shape, known failure modes, local runtime, and rollback rule.
+That receipt should name the original specification, pseudo-program, compiler checkpoint, interpreter checkpoint, tokenizer, PEFT type, adapter hash, quantization format, runtime library, hardware class, task family, training-data family, benchmark split, expected input shape, known failure modes, local-runtime envelope, release owner, and rollback rule.

 The receipt should also say what remains opaque.
 A PAW adapter can be versioned like a binary, but its continuous weights are not source code.
 A review process that only reads the pseudo-program may miss behavior stored in the LoRA.
 Conversely, a process that only hashes the adapter may miss whether the pseudo-program smuggled in an ambiguous or overbroad task.
-Both halves matter.
+Both halves matter, and both belong in the same model card, AI bill of materials, and audit trail.

 Limits